Herbed Baked Eggs

 This recipe, along with a side of toast or English muffins, is really a meal in itself.
 However, it’s also delicious when you add some bacon or sausage on the side and a serving of hashbrowns.
 Try it with sauteed spinach or chard, too!

-How do I tell when the eggs are done?
+How do I tell when oven baked eggs are done?

-What dish is best for cooking baked eggs?
+What kind of dish is best for cooking baked eggs with herbs?

-I often use the Lodge 5-inch “mini” skillets or either small gratin dishes.
+I often use the Lodge 5-inch “mini” skillets or a couple of small gratin dishes.
 Any small oven-proof dish will work.
 You can also adjust the recipe to cook only two eggs per dish or even one egg in a very small ramekin.

 What’s the culinary term for baked eggs?